The making of Fuzzy Brain sculpture

 Tranexamic acid (TXA) is most effective in mild-moderate head injuries but shows no clear impact in severely injured patients.
 It’s also safe to give and is most effective the earlier it is given.
 If TXA is given to all TBI patients immediately after injury, it could prevent tens or hundreds of thousands of deaths around the globe each year.

-Five years on the results of the study have been published in The Lancet
+The results of the CRASH-3 study have been published in The Lancet

-In 2020, following my participation in the CRASH-3 study, I was commissioned by the LSHTM to produce a sculpture that conveyed my experience of receiving a brain injury.
-I have completed the sculpture in clay, and it is now in the kiln.
-Once fired, I will add elements to it, and the sculpture will be finished and ready for installation after 1 April 2021.
+In 2020, following my participation in the CRASH-3 study, I was commissioned by the LSHTM to produce a sculpture that conveyed my experience recovering from a brain injury.
+I have completed the sculpture in black clay.
+There is a small glazed area that represents my fractured cheekbone, and dyed wool to indicate the 'fuzzy' thinking I experienced after the accident.

 As part of my recovery, I produced a pop up art piece on the site where the accident occurred.
 The popup was a Thank You to the passersby who came to my aid, comforted me, and phoned for an ambulance.